Pairwise efficiency and monotonicity imply Pareto efficiency in (probabilistic) object allocation: Strengthening previous characterization results

 \subsection{Characterizing Random Serial Dictatorship rules}

-Theorem~\ref{th:main} allows us to strengthen a recent characterization of the Random Serial Dictatorship rule by \cite[][Theorem~1]{basteck2024axiomatization}.
+Theorem~\ref{th:main} allows us to strengthen a recent characterization of the Random Serial Dictatorship rule by \citet[][Theorem~1]{basteck2024axiomatization}.
 He uses the following additional property in his result.
-A lottery rule satisfies \textsl{equal-treatment-of-equals} if, for any two agents with identical preferences, the weight of a matching in the lottery is the same as the weight of the alternative matching in which the roles of these two agents are permuted.
+A lottery rule satisfies \textsl{equal treatment of equals} if, for any two agents with identical preferences, the weight of a matching in the lottery is the same as the weight of the alternative matching in which the roles of these two agents are permuted.